-Here are two incredible facts: 318576 views were made to my blog last year, being that, the country that most visited was the United States, followed by India, United Kingdom and Sweden.
+Here are two incredible facts: 318576 views were made to my blog last year, were, the country that most visited was the United States, followed by India, the United Kingdom, and Sweden.

 So once again let’s look back and reflect on what happened in 2016.
-In a few words, it was an interesting and challenge year both personal and professional!
+In a few words, it was an interesting and challenging year both personal and professional!

 My selected Highlights of 2016

 Physical print copies of my book “BizTalk Mapping Patterns and Best Practices” was sold or give away in several Integration events last year like Integrate 2016 London, BizTalk User Group Sweden in Stockholm and Gothenburg or TechMeet360.
 And I had the privilege of being present in most of them…

 (Pro Integration Group PM Jim Harrer photobombing one of the pictures)